macrat/ayd/README.md

 - Investigate more detail.

-  This is just for check dead or alive.
+  This program is just for check your service is dead or alive.

 ## Quick start

-1. Download latest version from [release page](https://github.com/macrat/ayd/releases/).
+1. Download the latest version from [release page](https://github.com/macrat/ayd/releases/).

 2. Extract downloaded package and put to somewhere that registered to PATH.